imhofroger/GMA3_SearchReplace/README.md

 # GMA3_SearchReplace

-Lua Plugin for Replace keywords/String in Command Attributes from Macro or Sequences
+Lua Plugin for Replace Strings (like keywords/commands) in Command Attributes from Macro or Sequences

 Createt on GrandMA3 OnPC Version
 1.9.2.2